Tarocco Siciliano: Trumps

 Trumps 1, 20, and the Fool are worth 10 points.
-Trumps 16 to 19 and kings are worth 5 points.
-Queens, knights, and maids are worth 4, 3, and 2 respectively.
-The five highest trumps are collectively known as the arie (airs) just like in the Minchiate.
+The five highest trumps, 16 to 19, are collectively known as the arie (airs), as in the Minchiate, being worth 5 points each, along with the kings, while queens, knights, and maids are worth 4, 3, and 2 points, respectively.

 Tarot decks are often just expanded versions of local standard decks but this deck is not related to the standard 40-card Sicilian pack which has a separate origin.
 Their cards are not interchangeable.